bradenmacdonald/vertex-framework/README.md

 # Vertex Framework

-Vertex Framework is an **experimental** graph data management framework in active development for use by the [TechNotes](https://technotes.org) prototype.
-It sits between a TypeScript application and a Neo4j graph database.
+Vertex Framework is an **experimental** graph data management framework in active development for use by the Neolace platform and for [TechNotes](https://technotes.org).
+It sits between a TypeScript application and a [Neo4j graph database](https://neo4j.com/).

 ![Diagram showing vertex framework between the Application and the Neo4j database](./docs/images/overview.svg)

-Its design choices are oriented around the TechNotes use case and probably not suitable for general use at this time.
+Its design choices are oriented around the Neolace use case and probably not suitable for general use at this time.

-🚧 **Vertex Framework is pre-alpha and unstable.** Its API will feature regular breaking changes. 🚧
+🚧 **Vertex Framework is alpha software.** Its API will feature regular breaking changes. 🚧

 ---